Skip to Content

 With so many methods available and so many factors to consider, choosing birth control can be difficult.
 You may be able to decide on a method by asking yourself the following questions:

 One of your first considerations might be to determine whether you want permanent or temporary birth control.
 In other words, you should consider whether you want to conceive any (or more) children.
 This is a decision that will affect the rest of your life and can be made only after thinking it through carefully.

-If you know that you will not ever want to conceive a pregnancy, tubal ligation or tubal implants for you or a vasectomy for your partner is a reasonable option to consider.
+If you know that you will not ever want to conceive a pregnancy, tubal ligation for you or a vasectomy for your partner is a reasonable option to consider.